 Erwin attended and participated in the development of the Sacramento County Multi-Hazard Mitigation Plan during 2004 which was approved by FEMA 21 March 2005 and ready for adoption by all participating agencies.

 He was listed in the Rio Linda Elverta NEWS as “People In The News” in April 2006 and was listed in Sacramento Bee’s “Nostalgia Central” in December 2006.

 Erwin received the “Ruby Wilson Community Service Award” for 2007, was Rio Linda Elverta Chamber “Featured Member of the Month”, January 2009 and served as a Director on the RLE Incorporation Committee, RLE Chamber of Commerce, Dry Creek Parkway Advisory Committee and was serving the RLE Community Awareness Safety Alliance (CASA).

-At the time of his passing, he was member of the RLE Historical Society, RLE Chamber, RLERPD Safety Committee, Air Force Association, National Rifle Association, AARP, CNAA and a proud advocate of his Rio Linda/Elverta Community.
+At the time of his passing, he was a member of the RLE Historical Society, RLE Chamber, RLERPD Safety Committee, Air Force Association, National Rifle Association, AARP, CNAA, and a proud advocate of his Rio Linda/Elverta Community.

 A viewing is scheduled for Saturday, January 10th 10am-2pm at Sunset Lawn Chapel of the Chimes, 4701 Marysville Blvd in Sacramento.

 His Celebration of Life will be held Sunday, January 25th from 12pm to 3pm at Rio Linda’s American Legion Hall, 6700 8th Street in Rio Linda.